What is Azure AD entitlement management? (Preview)

 - Roles the users need for the resources

-- Internal users and external users that are eligible to request access
+- Internal users and partner organizations of external users that are eligible to request access

 - Approval process and the users that can approve or deny access